kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 ## Proposal

-We propose adding a new CRD called `DisaggDeployment` that acts as a higher-level controller over LeaderWorkerSet resources.
-The DisaggDeployment controller will:
+We propose adding a new CRD called `DisaggregatedSet` that acts as a higher-level controller over LeaderWorkerSet resources.
+The DisaggregatedSet controller will:

 1. Create and manage two LeaderWorkerSets (one for prefill, one for decode)
 2. Coordinate rolling updates using a two-dimensional algorithm